If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

-In this case, the link actually works so I can return to my list and again look for opportunities.
+In this case, the link works, so I can return to my list and again look for opportunities.

 10. Domain Hunter Plus

-Domain Hunter Plus is another free tool, this time from Netvantage Plus.
+Domain Hunter Plus is another broken link finder, free tool, this time from Netvantage Plus.

-The difference with this tool is that it is a Chrome Browser extension rather than a website.
+The difference with this tool is that it is a Chrome Browser extension rather than a website (broken link checker chrome).

 Domain Hunter Plus is a little different in that it does two tasks.
 Yes, it will find the broken links, but it will also tell you if the website that the link goes to is registered.